isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_may.rst

 	    type: stdout

-This is a very general tool that could be applied in many settings... since it's just grep!
+This is a very general tool that could be applied in many settings... it's just grep!
 Grep is a pattern matching tool, so each line of text that starts with 'GCF' is printed.
-Also we're going to add the input file name to each line.
-Then later on we know where this result came from.
+Also we're going to add the input file name to each line (--with-filename).
-Interesting thing here: since we don't explicitly define the file name for the standard output, the name is random.
+Interesting thing here: since we don't explicitly define the file name for the standard output (stdout), the file name is random.
 We can let the workflow runner worry about it.

 The next tool wraps the cut command.